 - After completing a successful test of Cisco Meeting, you are now ready for Distance Education classes with the College of Nursing.

-- Changing computers or the location, you plan to connect to class with Cisco Meeting must be cleared with your instructor and UEN before class
+- Changing computers or the location that you plan to connect to the class (with Cisco Meeting) must be cleared with your instructor and UEN before class.

 Getting Connected to your Class

 UEN Bridged Distance Ed classes are available to connect to 30 minutes before the beginning of the lecture.
 During the 30 minutes before the class starting, students should connect to do a sound and video check.
 This will allow time to troubleshoot connectivity issues that may arise.
 The dial-in number should be posted in your Canvas Course Page and will not change during the semester.

 - Due primarily to high bandwidth requirements, video conferencing connections work best through a physical Internet connection (Ethernet Cable).
 Wireless connections are less stable, perform slower, and are not allowed.